Robert Stock: San Diego Padres

 On October 30, 2019, Stock was claimed off waivers by the Philadelphia Phillies.
-He was designated for assignment on July 23, 2020.
+He was designated for assignment on July 23, 2020, just before the start of the shortened 2020 season.

 Boston Red Sox

 On July 26, 2020, Stock was claimed off waivers by the Boston Red Sox.
 He made his first appearance for the Red Sox on August 11, pitching a scoreless 1 1/3 innings against the Tampa Bay Rays.
 He was optioned to, and recalled from, Boston's alternate training site several times during August and September.
+On September 1, 2020, after a fan posted on Twitter "I implore you all to put on the Red Sox game, they have this dude Robert Stock pitching, and he looks like he's twice-divorced and completely given up on life.
+I can't stop watching him.
+It's transfixing," his wife responded on Twitter: "0 times divorced, but if he keeps walking the lead-off batter, I’ll consider filing."
 Overall with the 2020 Red Sox, Stock appeared in 10 games, all in relief, compiling an 0–1 record with 4.73 ERA and 14 strikeouts in 13 1/3 innings pitched.
-On November 25, 2020, Stock was designated for assignment.
+On November 25, Stock was designated for assignment.

 Chicago Cubs

 On December 2, 2020, Stock was claimed off waivers by the Chicago Cubs.
 On February 28, 2021, Stock was designated for assignment by the Cubs.
-On March 3, Stock cleared waivers and was outrighted to Triple-A and invited to Spring Training as a non-roster invitee.
+On March 3, Stock cleared waivers and was outrighted to the Triple-A Iowa Cubs; he was also invited to Spring Training as a non-roster invitee.
 On June 16, Stock was selected to the active roster.
-Stock was optioned to Iowa on June 17 after allowing 5 runs in 4 innings against the New York Mets, struggling with command and walking 6.
+Stock was optioned to Iowa on June 17 after allowing 5 runs in 4 innings against the New York Mets, struggling with command and walking 6 batters.
 On June 20, Stock was designated for assignment by Chicago.

 New York Mets

-On June 22, 2021, Stock was claimed off waivers by the New York Mets and optioned to the TripleA Syracuse Mets.
+On June 22, 2021, Stock was claimed off waivers by the New York Mets and optioned to the Triple-A Syracuse Mets.

-On July 7, 2021, Stock started the second game of a double-header against the Brewers for the Mets, pitching the first four innings.
+On July 7, 2021, He started the second game of a double-header against the Milwaukee Brewers, pitching the first four innings.
 Stock was placed on the 60-day injured list on July 23 after suffering a right hamstring strain.
 Stock made 3 starts for the Mets, going 0–2 with an 8.00 ERA and 9 strikeouts.
 On October 29, Stock elected free agency.

 Doosan Bears

-On January 4, 2022, Stock signed a one-year, up to $700,000 contract with the Doosan Bears of the KBO League.
-Stock started 29 games for Doosan in 2022, logging a 9–10 record and 3.60 ERA with 138 strikeouts covering 165.0 innings pitched.
-He became a free agent after the 2022 season.
+On January 4, 2022, Stock signed a one-year, $500,000 contract with the Doosan Bears of the KBO League.
+Stock started 29 games for Doosan, logging a 9–10 record and 3.60 ERA with 138 strikeouts in 165 innings pitched.
+He became a free agent after the season.

 Milwaukee Brewers

-On January 26, 2023, Stock signed a minor league contract with the Milwaukee Brewers organization.
+On January 26, 2023, Stock signed a minor league contract with the Milwaukee Brewers.
+He began the year pitching for the Triple-A Nashville Sounds.
+In 11 games (4 starts), he struggled to an 0–3 record and 8.22 ERA with 19 strikeouts in 23 innings of work.